So (album): Recording

 Since 1978, Gabriel had composed his music at Ashcombe House, including his album Security (1982) and the Birdy soundtrack (1984).
 He had an inexpensive studio in the adjacent barn consisting of two rooms, one where Gabriel would produce his vocals and work on lyrics, and another where the music would be assembled.
 Preparing for So, Gabriel considered Bill Laswell and Chic's Nile Rodgers as potential producers.
 He eventually asked his Birdy collaborator Daniel Lanois to stay at Ashcombe and work with him further.

-Work on the album began in earnest in February 1985, with "We Do What We're Told (Milgram's 37)" as the first song.
-Some of the initial sessions involved Gabriel, Lanois and guitarist David Rhodes playing together to a drum machine, based on an idea or chord structure Gabriel had.
+Work on the album began in earnest in February 1985, with "We Do What We're Told (Milgram's 37)" as the first song; the first six months would be spent on writing and developing song sketches.
+The songs were usually recorded in the studio with Gabriel, Lanois and guitarist David Rhodes playing together to a drum machine, based on an idea or chord structure Gabriel had.
 Lanois recalled they had "a nice starting point [as] in that kind of scenario, it's not a good idea to have a lot of people around because you get nervous that you're wasting other people's time".
 Consequently, there was a relaxed atmosphere surrounding these sessions and the trio would jokingly refer to themselves as the "Three Stooges".
 This also involved the wearing of construction site hard hats as they had a "turning up for work humour".

-As sessions grew, engineer/mixer Kevin Killen, bassist Tony Levin, and drummer Manu Katché became significant contributors, and were aided by percussionists Jerry Marotta and Stewart Copeland and violinist L. Shankar.
+Once they had the songs' foundations, bass and drums were overdubbed - primarily with Tony Levin, and Manu Katché, respectively.
+According to Lanois, he usually liked "to capture as much of the live playing as possible in any session, but these [sessions] were really the reverse...
+It was like overdubbing the rhythm section on top of a demo.
+That was the spirit of the record."
+(Note: As Katché confirmed, "Sledgehammer" was recorded as a full band with Levin, Rhodes and Gabriel, with other songs having drums added late in the process.)
+During the recording, Gabriel would occasionally invite Levin, Rhodes and Katché back to re-do their parts as the songs continued to take shape and evolve.